NilsRo/HotWaterRecirculatingPump/README.md

 1. Do the system configuration and set things name (hostname), AP password (if WiFi connection is lost) and WiFi credentials for your network.
 2. MQTT configuration (optional)
-   1. publish the following topics:
+   1. publish the following topics (folder structure can be changed):
       * "ww/ht/dhw_Tflow_measured": out temperature of the warm water
       * "ww/ht/dhw_Treturn": return temperture of the warm water circulation
       * "ww/ht/Tint": system internal temperture